neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/js-basics.md

 });
 ```

-Next to the `click` event, you can listen to a variety of events:
+There different events you can listen to, for example:

 ```js
 button.addEventListener('mouseover', () => {});